-If you have a property letting business, you may find that restructuring your borrowing between properties could have substantial tax benefits, even for your main residence.
+HMRC have introduced a restriction to the amount of mortgage interest relief that is available for property businesses.
+Even so, if you have a property letting business you may find that restructuring your borrowing between properties could still have substantial tax benefits.

-If you own a property other than your main residence, it may be that you are not maximising the amount of tax relief you can claim on interest.
-This is because HM Revenue & Customs (HMRC) will allow interest on a loan taken out for business purposes to be deducted when calculating the profits of that business.
+If you own a property other than your main residence, it may be that you are not maximising the amount of tax relief you can claim on mortgage interest.
+This is because HMRC will allow interest on a loan taken out for business purposes to be deducted when calculating the profits of that business.
 This in effect means that if you are able to swap a non-business loan for a business loan you will be able to increase the amount of interest relief available.

 You can’t always simply swap a non-business loan for a business loan by increasing the amount of borrowing on the rental property and using the cash raised to pay off the mortgage on your main residence.
 This is because depending on your circumstances, HMRC may be able to say that you did not increase the borrowing for business purposes but just to allow the business owner to draw more cash.
 However, such a swap may be possible if the borrowing on the business property is less than the market value of the property when you first introduced it to the letting business.